unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 </div>
 </body>
 ```
 "__Not even Google will find it this time...__" is our hint here.
-If you have some idea of HTML and websites you would know that the files it's referring too is __robots.txt__.
+If you have some idea of HTML, and about web servers, then you would know that the files it's referring too is __robots.txt__.
 If you have no idea what it is, then you can read more about it [here](http://www.robotstxt.org/)!

 ```
 User-agent: *